ksaitejaswi/Python_Case_Study_EduTrack/README.md

 EduTrack is a RESTful backend API built using **FastAPI**, **SQLite**, and **SQLAlchemy**.
 It enables users to enroll in courses, track lesson completion, unlock achievements automatically, and view learning analytics.

-This project was developed as a prototype for a micro-learning platform.

 ---

 ## Technologies Used